fdeblasio/pokeemerald-expansion/README.md

     - Now evolves into Umbreon with a Moon Stone
     - Now evolves into Sylveon with a Dawn Stone

+- Espeon (not in main game):
+    - Learns Power Gem by level up

 - Aerodactyl (postgame):
     - Learns Dual Wingbeat, Double-Edge, Head Smash, and Brave Bird by level up